patjm1992/genetic-algorithm/README.md

 -----------------

 This is a simple Python 3 program that "evolves" a given string (the *target*) by breeding populations of random strings and introducting random "mutations" until the correct string is "evolved."
+The fittest of a given generation are "bred" to find the correct answer.

 The fitness function chosen is the [hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) between two strings: